andrewklajman/rp4/README.md

     * ./tools/speedtest.sh
 - Torrent Script to move to folder according to category
 - Tool: Create script to test hdd read and write
+- external encrypted hdd
+    * I need to register the speed of this
+    * Interestingly blkid does not show informationon a device that is encrypted
+    * I will try to just encrypt the partition

 ## Disk performance with encrypted drive